Hong Kong Security Watch Report (Q1 2017)

 HKCERT is pleased to bring to you the "Hong Kong Security Watch Report" for the first quarter of 2017.

 Nowadays, a lot of “invisible” compromised computers are controlled by attackers with the owner being unaware.
 The data on these computers may be mined and exposed every day and the computers may be utilized in different kinds of abuse and criminal activities.

 The Hong Kong Security Watch Report aims to provide the public a better "visibility" of the situation of the compromised computers in Hong Kong so that they can make better decision in protecting their information security.

 The report provides data about the activities of compromised computers in Hong Kong which suffer from, or participate in various forms of cyber attacks, including web defacement, phishing, malware hosting, botnet command and control centres (C&C) and bots.
 Computers in Hong Kong is defined as those whose network geolocation is Hong Kong, or the top level domain of their host name is “.hk” or “.香港”.

 Highlight of Report

-The total number of security events in Q1 2016 increased sharply by 117% or 18,956 events.
-The increase was mainly contributed by malware hosting events.
+The total number of security events in 2017 Q1 increased by 12% or 1,684 events.
+The increase was mainly due to botnet events.